jspsych/jsPsych/docs/markdown_docs/about/contributing.md

 #### Use the jsPsych.pluginAPI module when appropriate

 The pluginAPI module contains functions relevant to plugin development.
 Avoid duplicating the functions defined within the library in your plugin.
-If you have a suggestion for improving the pluginAPI method, then go ahead and submit a pull request to modify it directly.
+If you have a suggestion for improving pluginAPI methods, then go ahead and submit a pull request to modify it directly.

 #### Document your plugin